 Why do I need medical indemnity insurance?

-We are a well-established firm providing medical indemnity insurance, which carries the rating and requirements recognised by the GMC and all hospital groups.
-Whatever insurance policy you’re looking for you need expert counsel, as well as fair and transparent terms and conditions at a competitive price.
+We are well-established in providing medical indemnity insurance, recognised by the GMC and all hospital groups.
+Whatever insurance policy you’re looking for, you need expert counsel, as well as fair and transparent terms and conditions.
 With access to one of the most financially secure insurers, we are proud to deliver on all counts.

 We never underestimate how much the strain of having your professionalism called into question affects you.
 Our defence experts are only a phone call away whenever you need help or advice.
 In fact, we offer a 24-hour Medico-Legal helpline that is operated by legal defence experts – All you have to do is describe the events, pass on any correspondence and we will take it from there.